Options like SBA disaster loans to get your business the help it needs during the COVID-19 crisis and beyond.

 Who Qualifies for an EIDL?

-The qualification criteria for an EIDL is a little narrower than it is for the Paycheck Protection Program.
+The qualification criteria for an EIDL is a little narrower than for the PPP.
 Small businesses, non-profits, agricultural cooperatives and aquaculture cooperatives within declared disaster areas can qualify.

 You must be able to show that you suffered an economic loss as a result of the disaster, and that you don’t have credit options elsewhere.
 Your credit history will also be reviewed to determine whether you qualify.